mflova/mflova-coding-guidelines/Python/typing.md

     ...
 ```

-Warning: This one does not create a type!
+**Warning**: This one does not create a type.
 It is just about notation, so be careful
 when documenting.

 ### Tuples and Named tuples